 Unfortunately, it isn’t—yet 70 percent of Americans over 65 are expected to need some sort of long-term care in their lifetime, according to MetLife’s 2012 Market Survey of Long-Term Care Costs.

-Seniors could avoid some of the expenses that are related to long-term care--and typically aren’t covered by the health plans discussed throughout this article--if they planned ahead and purchased a long-term care policy or added a long-term care rider to their life insurance policies, she adds.
+Seniors could avoid some of the expenses that are related to long-term care if they planned ahead and purchased a long-term care policy or added a long-term care rider to their life insurance policies, she adds.

 Cavanaugh also calls for more seniors and their loved ones to consider this form of insurance, especially if they have a significant estate.
 “Many seniors overlook long-term care coverage for [these] expenses,” she says, despite the fact that “plans are less expensive at younger ages.”